jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-interviewing-at-google.md

 I believe two things changed in ways that helped me get through the interview.

-The first is that I failed the SWE interview in 2016, and then was suggested by the recruiter to try a Developer Programs Engineer (DPE) role.
+The first is that after failing the SWE interview in 2016 the recruiter suggested I try interviewing for a Developer Programs Engineer (DPE) role.
 The DPE role was described as a more open-source and developers focused role, as opposed to the only-software-all-the-time focused SWE role.
 It was still in engineering, and still involved programming, but the interview was slightly different.